Gozala/workspace/pages/Service as a DAG.md

 	- `nb` - Encodes one of the universal `Operation` to be executed (as per schema below)
 - ```ipldsch
   type Operation Command {
-    # Whatever the value is
     Any "put"
     Get "get"
     Delete "delete"
     List "list"
   } representation keyed

+  #  Data to be written under the given path
-  type Put
+  type Put any

   type Delete unit representation emptymap type Get unit representation emptymap